arcege/ansible-primer/README.md

 This will create and activate a Python Virtualenv and populate it with the tools needed.

+### Completion

+When finished with the lessons, you can tear down the environment using:

+    $ ansible-playbook operator.yml -e operation=finish

 ## Environment

 The primer uses Docker to create containers used during each lesson.
 In each lesson,